abhinav4848/Obsidian--Medical/Radiology/X-Rays Physics.md

 **Energy content**: 100eV to 100keV.

 ## Electron charges
-A K-shell electron is a bound electron, and a free ekectron has zero energy.
+A K-shell electron is a bound electron, and a free electron has zero energy.
 To make this bound K-shell electron go free, 70eV energy was provided.
 Let original energy of electron be x, and giving it 70eV made the energy of electron go to zero.
 So this x energy of electron was: `x+70 = 0`.
 So, `x = -70eV`.

 Similarly,